top of page

 The noun 'recess' traces its etymology to the Latin word 'recessus,' which is the past participle of the verb 'recedere.'
 'Recedere' comprises two components: 're-' meaning 'back' or 'away,' and 'cedere' meaning 'to go' or 'to yield.'
 As a result, 'recess' etymologically signifies a step back or a withdrawal.
 In its modern usage, it refers to a designated period of time during which an activity or event is temporarily suspended, or a break is taken from the usual routine.
 This term encapsulates the idea of stepping away from the norm, aligning with its historical roots in retreat or withdrawal.

-Find the meaning of recess
+Quiz: Find the meaning of the noun recess:

 Try Again!